 |1.||Members of the Nobel Assembly at Karolinska Institutet, Stockholm;|

-|2.||Swedish and foreign members of the medical class of the Royal Swedish Academy of Sciences;|
+|2.||Swedish and foreign members of the the Medicine and Biology classes of the Royal Swedish Academy of Sciences;|

-|3.||Nobel Laureates in Physiology or Medicine;|
+|3.||Nobel Laureates in Physiology or Medicine and Chemistry;|

 |4.||Members of the Nobel Committee not qualified under paragraph 1 above;|